But of course there’s no way to enforce it on local generation.

 > No Digital Watermark Detected: I was unable to detect any digital watermarks (such as Google's SynthID) that would definitively label it as being generated by a specific AI tool.

-This would be a lot simpler if they just exposed the detector directly, but apparently the future is doing everything through LLM tool calls.
+This would be a lot simpler if they just exposed the detector directly, but apparently the future is coaxing an LLM into doing a tool call and then second guessing whether it actually ran the tool.

 edit: apparently people have been able to remove these watermarks with a high success rate so already this feels like a DOA product